Battle of the Alamo: Interior fighting

-— Last words of Texian defender Almaron Dickinson to his wife Susanna as he prepared to defend the chapel.
+— Last words of Texian defender Almaron Dickinson to his wife Susanna as he prepared to defend the church.

-As previously planned, most of the Texians fell back to the barracks and the chapel.
+As previously planned, most of the Texians fell back to the barracks and the church.
 Holes had been carved in the walls to allow the Texians to fire.
 Unable to reach the barracks, Texians stationed along the west wall headed west for the San Antonio River.
 When the cavalry charged, the Texians took cover and began firing from a ditch.
 Sesma was forced to send reinforcements, and the Texians were eventually killed.
 Sesma reported that this skirmish involved 50 Texians, but Edmondson believes that number was inflated.

 The occupiers in the cattle pen retreated into the horse corral.
 After discharging their weapons, the small band of Texians scrambled over the low wall, circled behind the church and raced on foot for the east prairie, which appeared empty.
 As the Mexican cavalry advanced on the group, Almaron Dickinson and his artillery crew turned a cannon around and fired into the cavalry, probably inflicting casualties.
 Nevertheless, all of the escaping Texians were killed.

 The Fall of the Alamo (1903) by Robert Jenkins Onderdonk, depicts Davy Crockett wielding his rifle as a club against Mexican troops who have breached the walls of the mission.

 The last Texian group to remain in the open were Crockett and his men, defending the low wall in front of the church.
 Unable to reload, they used their rifles as clubs and fought with knives.
 After a volley of fire and a wave of Mexican bayonets, the few remaining Texians in this group fell back towards the church.
 The Mexican army now controlled all of the outer walls and the interior of the Alamo compound except for the church and rooms along the east and west walls.
 Mexican soldiers turned their attention to a Texian flag waving from the roof of one building.
 Four Mexicans were killed before the flag of Mexico was raised in that location.

 For the next hour, the Mexican army worked to secure complete control of the Alamo.
 Many of the remaining occupiers were ensconced in the fortified barracks rooms.
 In the confusion, the Texians had neglected to spike their cannon before retreating.
 Mexican soldiers turned the cannon towards the barracks.
 As each door was blown off, Mexican soldiers would fire a volley of muskets into the dark room, then charge in for hand-to-hand combat.